UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ## Applying for Access

+Access to Bunya HPC is not automatic.</br>
+Please refer to this link regarding [eligibility](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/BunyaResourceDistribution.md#who-has-access-to-bunya).</br>
-Access to Bunya HPC is not automatic.
-You need to apply by emailing rcc-support@uq.edu.au or using [this form](https://forms.office.com/r/87rfgvxDnz)
+You need to apply by emailing rcc-support@uq.edu.au or using [this form](https://forms.office.com/r/87rfgvxDnz).

 >[!NOTE]
 >Applications under staff account preferred.
 Those applying under a student account will be asked to provide an end date for their access.